Key Generation for Internet of Things: A Contemporary Survey: Key Generation Systems for IoT Devices

 The authors verified the feasibility of the proposed approach in several realistic environments including office environment, canteen environment and outdoor environment.
 The results showed that their protocol works well in an office environment.
 In the crowded canteen environment, the matching rate will decrease if there is not a dominant audio source.
 In the outdoor environment (a heavily trafficked road), it is hard to establish a secure communication channel based on ambient audio only.
 They also analysed the security of the proposed pairing scheme against various potential attacks such as eavesdropping, brute force attack, MITM, Denial-of-Service (DOS) and audio amplification attack.
 The analysis showed that these threats can be eliminated by a careful choice of the fingerprint mechanism.

 Following the same idea, Karapanos et al.~\cite{karapanos2015sound} proposed Sound-proof, a two-factor authentication scheme based on ambient sound.
 The idea of Sound-proof is that if a smartphone is close to a computer, they will record similar sound signals.
 So the similar sound signals can be used as the second factor to verify user's identity.
-In Sound-proof, the similarity score is obtained by calculating the cross-correlation between sound recorded by a smartphone and sound recorded by a computer.
-To compare the similarities of two devices' sound signals, they also need to be well synchronised by NTP as the system of Sch{\"u}rmann and Sigg~\cite{schurmann2011secure}.

 The authors implemented Sound-proof on many platforms.
 The browsers include Google Chrome, Mozilla Firefox, and Opera.
 The smartphone platforms include Samsung, Google Nexus, Sony, Motorola, and different iPhone models.
 The evaluation in both indoor and outdoor environments showed that Sound-proof can achieve an Equal Error Rate (EER) of 0.002.
 EER is the crossing point of false rejection rate and false acceptance rate.
 It means, out of 100 trials, only $0.2\%$ of genuine user's attempts are rejected and $0.2\%$ of attacker's attempts are accepted.
 Sound-proof can complete verification within 5 seconds and work well at different locations and distances.
-Additionally, the authors conducted a user study to evaluate the usability of Sound-Proof and Google two-factor verification.
-32 volunteers participated the questionnaire and the results showed that they perceive Sound-Proof to be more usable than Google two-factor verification.
-Security analysis showed that Sound-proof can protect against remote attacks, similar environment attack, and same media attack, but cannot withstand co-colated attack.

 The primary limitation of the above two systems is that both devices need an accurate synchronisation which is sometimes unrealistic especially for devices that meet each other for the first time.
 AudioKey proposed by Shang and Wu~\cite{shangaudiokey} aims to pair two smart watches when two users shake their hands together.
 It adopts the same idea as the above work but eliminates the requirement of synchronisation.
 The working flow of AudioKey is as follows.
 The pairing process is triggered by detecting the fist negative peak during the handshake process.
 The observation is the acceleration signals measured by two smart watches should follow the same pattern and reach peak almost at the same time because two hands are held together tightly.
 AudioKey extracts binary key sequence from both time domain features and frequency domain features.
 The Golay code G(24, 12) is then employed to correct the errors between two smartwatches.